 The mathematical curriculum at MFS motivates and challenges each Preschool through Fourth Grade student to think critically, accurately, and independently to become a successful and confident problem solver not only in their classroom environment but in the world around them.
 We strive to develop a joy of inquiry and satisfaction of knowing about math and its relationship to everyday living.
 Through whole group, small group, and individual discussions, explorations, and hands-on activities the children apply their rote and conventional knowledge, flexibly while using manipulatives and literature.

 Much of the mathematics learning that takes place in our early childhood classrooms comes from children’s play.
 Children develop geometric concepts as they build with blocks or sort buttons according to their shape.
 As they work at the water table or sand tray, children develop ideas that lay the foundation for work with measurement.
-When they recognize and repeat a pattern of actions or sounds, they beginning to develop concepts that are fundamental of algebraic thinking.
+When they recognize and repeat a pattern of actions or sounds, they begin to develop concepts that are fundamental to algebraic thinking.